-If you are an expectant/birth mother considering adoption, you likely have many questions regarding the adoption process.
-Not to mention, you may be working through many emotions in trying to make the best possible decision is for you and your unborn baby.
+If you are an expectant/birth mother considering adoption, you likely have many questions regarding the post-adoption process.
+You are likely working through a wide variety of emotions, making the uncertainty of the adoption process even more intimidating.
 Adoption is not an easy decision, and right now, you deserve all of the answers you can get.

 At Adoption Choices of Texas, we believe an informed decision is the best decision.
 That is why we are here to provide you with the information you need to make a choice for your baby; not just about the adoption process, but also what happens after the fact.
 What happens after you place a baby for adoption?
 Is post-adoption support available to you?

-Birth mothers making an adoption plan deserve a whole lot of love and support – not only during their pregnancy, but after the adoption takes place, as well.
+Birth mothers making an adoption plan deserve a whole lot of love and support, even after the adoption takes place.
 When you work with a caring adoption agency, they will recognize this.
-If you make an adoption plan with Adoption Choices of Texas, for example, you will be entitled to ongoing care and free counseling for some time after your baby’s birth and placement.
-We are always here for you, and encourage you to take advantage of this unending support.
+At Adoption Choices of Texas, you will be entitled to ongoing care and free counseling after your baby’s adoption.
+We are always here for you and encourage you to take advantage of this unending support.

 After an adoption takes place, you can expect to experience a range of complicated emotions: love, grief, wonder, regret, hope, relief.
 After pregnancy and delivery, the body needs time to recover and heal.
 So does the heart.
-Talking through any difficult feelings with your adoption counselor can help ease your transition back into life, and help your heart cope even years after the adoption takes place.
+Talking through any difficult feelings with your adoption counselor can help ease your transition back into your ordinary life.
+Additionally, it will help your heart cope even years after the adoption takes place.

 “We are not here to make your choices for you or to tell you that adoption will always be an easy solution.
 Adoption, even with ongoing contact after the adoption, can still be challenging and it can be natural to experience grief after the adoption.
 Your counselor will be there for you to help you process and deal with your emotions in a healthy way.”